TenPassion/kindroid-mod/README.md

 ## Features

-- **Username and Kin Display:** This script adds your username and your Kin's name directly to the header, making it easier to identify your conversations.
+- **Username and Kin Display:** This script adds your username and your Kin's name directly to the header.

 - **Chat Opacity Control:** It includes a feature that allows you to adjust the opacity of the chat, giving you more control over your chat experience.